Customer Paradigm is a full-service interactive media firm,

 An award-winning, Colorado-based interactive agency, Customer Paradigm has clients throughout the United States, Canada, Europe and Asia.
-Our customer-centric approach allows us to internalize our client’s vision for their organization and design everything from websites to print marketing materials that gets results.
-Utilizing an expert team of developers, internet marketers and designers, Customer Paradigm gives our clients a full range of services for their business.
+Our customer-centric approach allows us to internalize our client’s vision for their organization and design everything from websites to print marketing materials – and see results.
+Utilizing an expert team of developers, internet marketers, and designers, Customer Paradigm gives our clients a full range of services for their business.

 By focusing on these three areas of your business Customer Paradigm can help your company grow!
 Our customer-centric approach is key for keeping your business on the forefront of your customer’s mind.
 From start to finish we ensure that your customers have an ideal experience with your company.
 We’ve worked with a number of manufacturers to help them build trust and increase online sales.

 Manufacturing clients include Rocky Mountain Orthodontics (they manufacture close to 14,000 products in their Denver, Colorado facility), Quarry Collection, Reparagen and DiscountDecorating.com.
 Pfizer, 3M and Intel are the first users of a manufacturer-based sustainable development software planning tool we’ve developed for the Global Environmental Management Initiative (GEMI) organization (www.GEMI.org/sd/).